 Insomnia is a tricky and complex condition at the best of times.
 There’s no single medical definition of the term.
-Experts, like the National Sleep Foundation for example, tend to describe insomnia in the broadest of terms ie “difficulty falling asleep or staying asleep“.
+The National Sleep Foundation for example, tends to describe insomnia in the broadest of terms ie “difficulty falling asleep or staying asleep“.

 The problem is, insomnia encompasses a huge range of physiological, psychological and emotional issues.
 And although in many cases insomnia is associated with an identifiable medical complaint, other times the cause is rooted is lifestyle factors, like stress and anxiety.

 Sleep technology vs sleeping pills

 Understandably, many doctors don’t have the resources to deal with patients complaining with insomnia.
 Most of the time the standard advice you’ll get is to practise good sleep hygiene – the more or less common-sense principles we’ve heard a thousand times – like going to bed at a regular time, not drinking coffee too late in the day… etc etc.

 If your insomnia gets worse, your doctor might resort to the big guns – prescription sleep meds.
 Modern ‘Z-class’ sleep meds like Ambien, Sonata, Lunesta might have fewer downsides than the benzos and barbiturates of the past, but they are still only viable as a short-term solution.
 Plus these drugs have received a litany of complaints in recent years down to the bizarre, sometimes psychotic side-effects they have caused.

 Understandably lost of people choose instead to opt for non-pharmacological ways to treat insomnia and sleeplessness.
 Natural herbal remedies, yoga & meditation, cognitive behavioural therapy have all become popular drug-free alternatives for treating insomnia in recent years.